Catnip: Names

 The species name cataria means "of cats".
 It derives from the medieval Latin herba catti or herba cattaria used by medieval herbalists.
 The English common name catnip is first recorded in 1775 in the colony of Pennsylvania, but now has worldwide usage.
 The variant catnep was also coined in the United States around 1806, but never became common elsewhere and is now very rarely used.

 The first usage of catmint was in about 1300 in the form kattesminte.
 It continues to be used for Nepeta cataria, though it is also used for other species in the genus and the Nepeta as a genus.
 In medieval English it was also called cat-wort, but this ceased by about 1500.

 Another name with a medieval origin was nep, neps, or nepe.
 Originating about 1475, it was more common but has become a regional name for catnip used in East Anglia.

 In medieval England it was known by various names in botanical manuscripts.
 It was called calamentum minus and nasturcium mureligi.
-It was also called nepeta or variants, but other species or genuses like the dead-nettles (Lamium) were also sometimes called this.
+It was also called nepeta or variants, but other species or genera like the dead-nettles (Lamium) were also sometimes called this.
 It was also sometimes called collocasia, but this was more often applied to horse-mints especially Mentha longifolia.